InfoSeeking/Socrates/README.md

 - Maintenance of multiple working\_sets and ability to use multiple working\_sets in visualization
 - Extensive documentation, auto-generated from comments and tutorials on creating collection, analysis, and visualization modules
 - Set up a virtual\_env for all package installations, maybe make a shell script setup for this
+- Make a web interface for accessing logs

 ###Small Goals
 - Using PHP for API calls (buffer stdout and redirect to a log, redirect stderr to an error log, check if shell gives valid JSON, if not throw error to user.)